Let’s make Texas families a priority.

 Over the past few years, our Senators and Representatives have cut school funding by $5.4 billion, forced teachers to spend as much as $500 out of their own pocket for school supplies and pushed districts to close schools or cram more students into classrooms.

-Even worse, our Legislators have forced districts give up a large portion of their local school tax dollars to be used for pet projects in other parts of the state.
+Even worse, our Legislators have forced districts to give up a large portion of their local school tax dollars to be used for pet projects in other parts of the state.
 And, they’ve raised our school tax bills resulting in many Texans being taxed out of their homes.

 Business leaders, education activists and parents concerned about the quality of our schools can no longer sit idle while politicians do nothing to help our students and teachers.
 As members of the Texas First Coalition, we are embarking on an ambitious effort to educate voters about the high cost of shortchanging our children.